madskjeldgaard/vim-norns/README.md

 # vim-norns
 ![norns in action](norns-in-action.jpg)

-A rough (and work in progress) plugin for working remotely on scripts/projects for the monome [norns platform](https://monome.org/docs/norns/).
-It makes use of the websocketed REPL available in [maiden](https://monome.org/docs/norns/maiden/)
+A nvim plugin for working remotely with the monome [norns platform](https://monome.org/docs/norns/).
+It makes use of the websocketed REPL available in [maiden](https://monome.org/docs/norns/maiden/) and a bunch of nice unix tools to make communication between norns and host computer super easy.

+When working on projects, it works by syncing a local folder on your computer to an equivalent folder on the norns and allowing you to execute code remotely.

+It also features an easy way to work with the norns file systems.
+From within vim you can ssh into the norns, you can easily download files from it to your host computer etcetera.

 Heavily inspired by  simonvanderveldt's work in atom: https://github.com/monome/norns/issues/1067